nui-ai/mediapipe/BUILDING.md

 # Update About Successful building on Ubuntu 24.04 as well as building a Docker image (Ubuntu 22.04 based) that can build mediapipe as well.

-The current commit reflects the exact code revision of git tag v0.10.13 of the original MediaPipe repository, with some patches applied to make it buildable again, and it now successfully builds the hand tracking pipeline target as well as the python package that exposes the mediapipe api to python as a python package called `mediapipe`, installable into a python environment by `pip install .` as per the instructions below."
+This branch reflects the exact code revision of git tag v0.10.13 of the original MediaPipe repository, plus modifications for making it buildable again, and it now successfully builds the hand tracking pipeline target as well as the python package that exposes the mediapipe api to python as a python package called `mediapipe`, installable into a python environment by `pip install .` as per the instructions below.

+Its mediapipe hands pipeline is gradually and safely being reduced on the way to liberating it from mediapipe completely, while using as a verification harness:
++ a C++ main which runs the mediapipe hand tracking pipeline and compares its output per frame to output yielded for the same frame before starting the liberation process.
++ a python main which does the same, using the python mediapipe api.
++ a rust main which does the same, using rust FFI bindings for a C API facade wrapping the C++ pipeline runner.
++ a C++ main (and a python main) comparing two given output files made by a pipeline runner, as extra.

+These quickly ascertain after each pipeline reduction step, that the pipeline still produces the same output as before, thus safely facilitating the liberation development process.

 # Build and Development Environment Setup